Linuxbrew/brew/README.md

 ![Linuxbrew logo](https://linuxbrew.sh/images/linuxbrew-256x256.png)

 # Linuxbrew

 [![GitHub release](https://img.shields.io/github/tag/Linuxbrew/brew.svg)](https://github.com/Linuxbrew/brew/releases)

-[Linuxbrew](https://linuxbrew.sh) is a fork of [Homebrew](https://brew.sh), the macOS package manager, for Linux.

-It can be installed in your home directory and does not require root access.
-The same package manager can be used on both your Linux server and your Mac laptop.
-Installing a modern version of *glibc* and *gcc* in your home directory on an old distribution of Linux takes five minutes.
+The Homebrew package manager may be used on Linux and Windows 10, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
+Homebrew is referred to as Linuxbrew when running on Linux or Windows.
+It can be installed in your home directory, in which case it does not use *sudo*.
+Linuxbrew does not use any libraries provided by your host system, except *glibc* and *gcc* if they are new enough.
+Linuxbrew can install its own current versions of *glibc* and *gcc* for older distribution of Linux.

-[Features](https://linuxbrew.sh#features), usage and installation instructions are [summarised on the homepage](https://linuxbrew.sh).
-Terminology (e.g. the difference between a Cellar, Tap, Cask and so forth) is [explained here](https://docs.brew.sh/Formula-Cookbook#homebrew-terminology).
+[Features](#features), [dependencies](#dependencies) and [installation instructions](#install) are described below.
+Terminology (e.g. the difference between a Cellar, Tap, Cask and so forth) is [explained in the documentation](Formula-Cookbook.md#homebrew-terminology).

-To receive updates of major changes to Linuxbrew subscribe to the [Linuxbrew Updates](https://github.com/Linuxbrew/brew/issues/1) issue on GitHub.
+## Features

++ Can install software to your home directory and so does not require *sudo*
++ Install software not packaged by your host distribution
++ Install up-to-date versions of software when your host distribution is old
++ Use the same package manager to manage your macOS, Linux, and Windows systems

-## Install Linuxbrew
+## Install

-The installation script installs Linuxbrew to `/home/linuxbrew/.linuxbrew` if possible and in your home directory at `~/.linuxbrew` otherwise.

-Paste at a Terminal prompt:
+Paste at a terminal prompt:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"
 ```

+The installation script installs Linuxbrew to `/home/linuxbrew/.linuxbrew` using *sudo* if possible and in your home directory at `~/.linuxbrew` otherwise.
+Linuxbrew does not use *sudo* after installation.
+Using `/home/linuxbrew/.linuxbrew` allows the use of more binary packages (bottles) than installing in your personal home directory.

 Follow the *Next steps* instructions to add Linuxbrew to your `PATH` and to your bash shell profile script, either `~/.profile` on Debian/Ubuntu or `~/.bash_profile` on CentOS/Fedora/RedHat.